 ‘The Crown’ chronicles the life of Queen Elizabeth II from 1947 into the 21st century.
 Season 4 revolves around the Queen’s relationship with former Prime Minister of the U.K., Margaret Thatcher, and Lady Diana’s role in the royal family.
 This season also covers Prince Charles and Princess Diana’s relationship, the royal tours such as the Australia and New Zealand tour of 1983, and Princess Diana’s solo trip to New York in 1989.

-Lord Mountbatten’s funeral, the Falklands War, and Michael Fagan’s break-in to the Buckingham Palace are a few of the events that pan out in season 4.
-The British Royal history is a popular subject among filmmakers as well as viewers.
-The series is created by Peter Morgan, who is known to take a dramatic license, but with an accurate recreation of some of the most iconic photographs from the family’s history, fans might wonder how much of season 4 is accurate?
+Lord Mountbatten’s funeral, the Falklands War, and Michael Fagan’s break-in to Buckingham Palace are a few of the events that pan out in season 4.
+British Royal history is a popular subject among filmmakers and viewers.
+The series is created by Peter Morgan, who is known to take a dramatic license, but with an accurate recreation of some of the most iconic photographs from the family’s history, fans might wonder how much of season 4 is based on actual events.
 Here is what we know!

 Yes, ‘The Crown’ season 4 is based on a true story.
-Although some of it is dramatized, season 4, just like the rest of the seasons, is based on historical events.
+Although some of it is dramatized, season 4 is based on historical events just like the rest of the seasons.
 The first episode shows the death of Lord Mountbatten (also known as Uncle Dickie) in a boat explosion caused by the IRA.
 Although it did happen the way it is shown on the screen, he did not die immediately.
 He was pulled out alive and died while being brought to the shore.

 Uncle Dickie’s grandson Nicholas and Dowager Lady Brabourne (Doreen) also lost their lives in the same explosion.
 We do not see Doreen’s death in ‘The Crown.’
 Prince Charles and Lady Diana’s epic first encounter in the series is quite different from reality.
 Prince Charles was way more forward with her than depicted.
 However, it is true that he pursued Diana and invited her to meet his family at Balmoral.
 The show exercises a dramatic license in highlighting Charles’ uncertainty as Philip pushes him to propose to Diana.